HuangLab-SYSU/brokerwallet-academic/README.md

 - **Miners** can join the Testnet to earn mining rewards.
 Please visit the release page ( https://github.com/HuangLab-SYSU/brokerchain-academic/releases/ ) to download the miner client and join the network.
 - **Developers** can build dApps by deploying smart contracts to the embedded EVM.
 Please review the README.md to learn how to deploy/invoke smart contracts.
 - **Users** can initiate token-transfer transactions, invest in BrokerChain on-chain financial products, and participate in other activities held by dApps.

+### Follow our X Media
+Please follow our X (Twitter) account: https://x.com/0xBrokerChain.
+We share BrokerChain news in this X account.